talhadduman/libA9/README.md

 # libA9
-Ai-Thinker A9(A9G) is a fairly low priced GSM module with capability of GPRS and GPS(A9G).
+Ai-Thinker A9(A9G) is a fairly low priced GSM module with capability of GPRS and GPS(GPS only exists in A9G).
 This library implements several features of the module for some microcontroller families (initially for ESP32 family on ESP-IDF framework).

 ✅Current features: